binfalse/binfalse.de/_posts/2011-03-28-a-synapt-or-something-like-that.md

 If the policy of their company doesn't change I don't believe that we buy further instruments from Waters...
 Looking at the price for the machine I think buying some big cars to impress the girls would have been a much better investment ;-)

-Special thanks to my boss <a href="http://twitter.com/chschmelzer">Christian Schmelzer</a> and all my co-workers!